 - Cigarette smoke

-Having someone else use any of the above may be advised, as they may not be good for an asthma patient.
+Having someone else use the above may be advised, as they may not be suitable for an asthma patient.

 An Asthma Patient’s Work Setup